 Keep the samples in the fridge until you’re ready to go to the post office.

 Put the samples in the envelope and take it to the post office as soon as you can.
 If it takes longer than 14 days from when you take the first sample to when the laboratory receives it, you will be sent another kit and be asked to do the test again.

 It’s best not to put the envelope in a post box outside.
 Hand it to a person inside the post office or drop it in a post box inside the post office.

 Don't forget to include your participant details form and write the date on your samples.

 Getting your results

-You should receive a letter with your test results about 2 weeks after you post your samples back.
+You should receive a letter with your test results within 4 weeks after you post your samples back.
 Read more about understanding your results.